Section A - Introduction

 However, it is unlikely that the Managing Trustees would be able to completely close all access to the offices unless you were obliged to do so by law.
 The situation is ever changing and the Managing Trustees should keep the position under review.
 TMCP Legal will also keep the FAQs updated.

 Often a lease would also allow the Managing Trustees as landlord to impose reasonable rules or regulations relating to use of the communal areas and access.
 It is recommended that the Managing Trustees speak to a solicitor to help them consider what proportionate measures should be introduced to keep the tenant (and the Managing Trustees) safe.
+Please also refer to the Connexional Team guidance on re-opening church buildings (see FAQ 3.3).
 It is likely that such rules would be deemed “reasonable”.
 Please refer to the Panel Solicitors page on TMCP’s website.

-In relation to the services provided by the Managing Trustees, given the Government’s guidance on social distancing, can cleaning services for example continue to be provided at all due to the risks of cross contamination and infection to those carrying our the cleaning; whether Managing Trustees, employees or third party service providers?
+In relation to the services provided by the Managing Trustees, as the COVID-19 restrictions are lifted the Managing Trustees’ ability to provide cleaning and other services need to be kept under constant review..
+What are the risks of cross contamination and infection to those carrying our the cleaning; whether Managing Trustees, employees or third party service providers?
 Are those who usually carry out the services “vulnerable” and/or are they “self-isolating”?
-Practically it may just not be possible to fulfil the services.
+Care must be taken to ensure that all appropriate risk assessments have been completed given the liability of the Managing Trustees.
+Refer to the Connexional Team’s guidance on re-opening church buildings referred to in FAQ 3.3.

 Again it will be necessary to look at the drafting of the lease and speak to your solicitors to see what services absolutely must be provided and what steps can be taken to ensure they can be provided safely: